-Actio Prior on point & Key rity Description of issue and rationale ed actions and strategies Tir nescale and Checkpoints Summary of Key People the positive implementation of PDRs and positive responses.
+Actio Prior Description of issue and rationale Plann ed actions and strategies Tir nescale and Checkpoints Summary of Key People the positive implementation of PDRs and positive responses.
 PDRs should also be tailored for T&S staff and their specific promotion criteria. (iii) Departmental EDI reps to conduct focus groups with staff regarding PDRs and how these can be improved and feed anonymised reports back to EDI Committee for review.
-EDI Lead reports findings to SLT for review of processes surrounding PDRs. + Start Sept 2023 (new PDR cycle) to complete by March 2024 Repeat Sept 2026 to complete by March 2027 9 ACS:Q11 (p94) Focus Group of International- members of Focus Group of International-46% of academic staff (43%F) who had inductions reported that gender equality was (i) P&OD partner and EDI Lead to review inductions process for SALC staff in conjunction with HoSo. • Start March 2023 to complete Sept 2023 P&OD partner, HoSo and EDI Lead Inconsistent use of inductions in SALC (particularly during Covid, and affected by nature of staff contract) and inconsistent EDI training/policy awareness within inductions.
-Focus group with new international staff (within 1 year of appointments) highlighted insufficient (ii) EDI Lead and Dir SR conduct focus group with international staff and feed report to SLT and SPRC.
+EDI Lead reports findings to SLT for review of processes surrounding PDRs. + Start Sept 2023 (new PDR cycle) to complete by March 2024 Repeat Sept 2026 to complete by March 2027 9 Focus Group of International- members of 46% of academic staff (43%F) who had inductions reported that gender equality was not addressed within it (57% of females (i) P&OD partner and EDI Lead to review inductions process for SALC staff in conjunction with HoSo. • Start March 2023 to complete Sept 2023 P&OD partner, HoSo and EDI Lead staff Feedback November 2022reported positively).Inconsistent use of inductions in SALC (particularly during Covid, and affected by nature of staff contract) and inconsistent EDI training/policy awareness within inductions.Focus group with new international staff (withi 1 year of appointments) highlighted insufficier (ii) EDI Lead and Dir SR conduct focus group with international staff and feed report to SLT and SPRC.
 Repeated annually.
 P&OD partner reviews report and feeds back to P&OD.
-Amendments to P&OD processes reported to SPRC November 2022, and repeated annually until 2028 Start January 2022 to complete July 2023 EDI Lead and Director SR, SLT and SPRC, P&OD partner (iii) SLT to review whether PDRs may be a forum for international academic staff in which to highlight non-academic issues they face which impact on promotion prospects and whether these discussions need to be escalated to HoDs. • Start Jan 2022 to complete by July 2023 (when PDR cycle will be complete for 2022/3 academic year) (vi) SLT to review whether PDRs may be a forum for international academic staff in which to highlight non-academic issues they face which impact on promotion prospects and whether these discussions need to be escalated to HoDs. • For September 2023, reviewed annually until 2028
+Amendments to P&OD processes reported to SPRC + November 2022, and repeated annually until 2028 Start January 2022 to complete July 2023 EDI Lead and Director SR, SLT and SPRC, P&OD partner welcome/orientations.
+Of non-EU international colleagues (headcount 54), slight majority in females (54%), and of all non-UK academics, 58% are female, hence useful and welcoming inductions may contribute to female staff progression in pipeline. (iii) SLT to review whether PDRs may be a forum for international academic staff in which to highlight non-academic issues they face which impact on promotion prospects and whether these discussions need to be escalated to HoDs. • Start Jan 2022 to complete by July 2023 (when PDR cycle will be complete for 2022/3 academic year) (vi) SLT to review whether PDRs may be a forum for international academic staff in which to highlight non-academic issues they face which impact on promotion prospects and whether these discussions need to be escalated to HoDs. • For September 2023, reviewed annually until 2028